fabriciojf/bash-scrtipts/README.md

+# Bash-scrtipts

+Bash-scrtipts for Linux and Batchs for Windows to help me in my work environment.

-# bash-scrtipts
+# Author

-Scripts bash for work environment
+Fabricio S Costa fabriciojf@gmail.com